hatchjaw/faust-ddsp/README.md

 ## Faust Neural Network Blocks
 In Faust, we define neural network blocks to contain various types of layers in ML.
 We, of course, use the basic concept of a neuron and attempt to create more generalized blocks (such as fully connected layers) that operate on the core concept of how backpropagation would exist in a language such as Faust.

-A major issue one can notice is that reverse-mode autodiff is something that does not tend to exist in Faust.
+A major issue one can notice is that reverse-mode autodiff is something that does not exist in Faust.
 We would need to conduct backpropagation in the forward loop only.
 In this section, we will demonstrate how exactly these layers exist in Faust.

-### Fully Connected (FC) Block
+### Fully Connected (FC) Layer
+A fully connected layer, also known as a dense layer, is a fundamental component of neural networks where each neuron is connected to every neuron in the previous and subsequent layers.
+This layer is responsible for learning complex representations of data by performing a weighted sum of inputs, followed by the application of an activation function.

+#### Example: One FC
 Let's begin with the math involved with the forward-pass and the backward-pass in a fully connected layer (FCL).
 Let's first begin with a simple example of an output FC, consisting of one neuron only.

 ![](./images/diff-singlefc.png)